rozumary/Sofware-Engineering-2-Final-Project/README.md

 - **Visual Studio**: 2019 or later
 - **Web browser**: Chrome or Firefox recommended

-# V. How to Use / Run the Project
+# How to Use / Run the Project
 1. Download and install [XAMPP](https://www.apachefriends.org/index.html).
 2. Open the XAMPP Control Panel and start **Apache** and **MySQL**.
 3. Copy the project folder to: